anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/frontend_arch.PNG)

-Considering layered architecture the question arises how to organize layers in SPA applications?
-This question relates to code organization, communication across layers and demanding business logic throughout services etc.
+Considering multilayered architecture the question arises of how to organize layers in SPA applications?
+This question relates to code splitting, communication across layers and demanding business logic throughout services etc.

 ## Layered Architecture

-Our layered architecture consists of the following conceptual layers:
+Our multilayered architecture consists of the following conceptual layers:

 **» Horizontal cut**<br/> Cutting the application into layers...